Shooting victims remembered: ‘The loss is incalculable’

 MELVIN WAX: 'A SWEET, SWEET GUY'

-Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire a few minutes after Sabbath services began.
-Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, said Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.
+Wax, who was in his late 80s, was among those killed when a gunman entered the synagogue Saturday and opened fire during Sabbath services.
+Fellow members of the congregation, which rented space in the lower level of the Tree of Life Synagogue, says Wax was a kind man and a pillar of the congregation, filling just about every role except cantor.

 Myron Snider spoke late Saturday about his friend who would stay late to tell jokes with him.
-He said "Mel," a retired accountant, was unfailingly generous and a pillar of the congregation.
+He said "Mel," a retired accountant, was unfailingly generous.

-"If somebody didn't come that was supposed to lead services, he could lead the services and do everything.
-He knew how to do everything at the synagogue.
-He was really a very learned person," said Snider, a retired pharmacist and chairman of the congregation's cemetery committee.
+"He was such a kind, kind person," said Snider, chairman of the congregation's cemetery committee.
+"When my daughters were younger, they would go to him, and he would help them with their federal income tax every year.
+Never charged them.

 "He and I used to, at the end of services, try to tell a joke or two to each other.
 Most of the time they were clean jokes.
 Most of the time.
 I won't say all the time.
 But most of the time."